 Project Description: Estimated \$230,000.
 The projected replacement of a dump truck is 8 years.
 DPW needs 8 trucks as a bare minimum for snow control, excluding the 3 necessary from water/sewer depts.
 In 2014 & 2015 we ordered 2 trucks a year at approximately \$400,000 each year.
-We can better balance the fiscal burden by establishing a cycle of purchasing 1 large truck annually.
-This works within the parameters of the targeted replacement program and suits our size fleet perfectly.
+The City can better balance the fiscal burden by establishing a cycle of purchasing 1 large truck annually.
+This works within the parameters of the targeted replacement program.
 This cycle is intended to control inevitable costs and to ensure no over extending in future years.